 We are in the heart of the flu season.
 During this session, we’ll go over a few experiments students can try to explore the work of Dr. Anthony Fauci, who has led our nation’s response to the COVID crisis.

 Even though National Technology Day was last week, we’ll be celebrating it today with a look at NASA scientist Annie Easley.
 To celebrate her coding skills that sent rockets into space, students will get an introduction to coding across all ages.

-The modern day microphones found in things like baby monitors, hearing aids, and telephones are all thanks in part to James West.
+The modern-day microphone found in things like baby monitors, hearing aids, and telephones is all thanks in part to James West.
 During this program, students will investigate how sound works as we explore this inventor’s work.

 Awarded the Nobel Prize for finding a cure for malaria, Tu Youyou is credited with arguably the most important pharmaceutical intervention in the last half-century.
 In this session, we will explore how chemistry is applied in our everyday lives.

 Humans are burning lots and lots of fossil fuels for energy, in planes, in cars, to light our houses, and that’s putting greenhouse gases into the air.
 But how do those gases affect Earth?
 During this session, we will explore climate change and what we can do to help become stewards of our planet.